viraj-s15/stock-trend-analysis/README.md

 Firstly, you need to have a setup for notebooks, either on Jupyter/VSCode/Neovim,etc. To install all of the dependencies, first create a new environment and install the deps.

-This will create the env
+This will create the env and activate it

 ```
 python3 -m .venv venv
+source venv/bin/activate
 ```

 This will install all the needed deps